CaveStoryModdingCommunity/modding-wiki/wiki/freeware.md

 Many hacks already exist for Freeware.
 Chances are, if you want some feature, it's already been made into a convenient patch.
 Many of these patches can be applied with [Booster's lab](boosters-lab) or other [editors](cavestory-editors).
 For more specifics, please see the [Advanced Freeware Hacking](advanced-freeware-hacking) page.

-It is considered the most beginner-friendly engine, primarily due to extensive documentation as well as the large library of user-made hacks made over the years.
+Many consider freeware to be the most beginner-friendly engine, primarily due to extensive documentation as well as the large library of user-made hacks made over the years.

 [Download](https://www.cavestory.org/downloads/cavestoryen.zip) (Aeon Genesis English translation pre-patched)